 - current high school transcript

-- letter of recommendation from a high school teacher or school counselor
+- recommendation form from a high school teacher or school counselor

-Please send completed documents to [email protected] before Friday, October 4, 2019 to be considered for our Fall 2019 cohort.
+Please upload completed documents to here before Friday, October 7, 2022 to be considered for our Fall 2022 cohort.
+Please note, students accepted into the program will need to be vaccinated or submit an exemption.

 Multi-year Program Commitment